 NewLake Capital Partners to Participate in Upcoming December 2022 Investor Conferences

-/EIN News/ -- NEW CANAAN, Conn., Dec.
-02, 2022 (GLOBE NEWSWIRE) -- NewLake Capital Partners, Inc. (OTCQX: NLCP) (“The Company” or “NewLake”), a leading provider of real estate capital to state-licensed cannabis operators, today announced that Anthony Coniglio, President and Chief Executive Officer, will participate in the following December 2022 virtual investor conferences.
+NEW CANAAN, Conn., Dec.
+02, 2022 (GLOBE NEWSWIRE) -- NewLake Capital Partners, Inc. NLCP ("The Company" or "NewLake"), a leading provider of real estate capital to state-licensed cannabis operators, today announced that Anthony Coniglio, President and Chief Executive Officer, will participate in the following December 2022 virtual investor conferences.

 Wolfe Research's Consumer Growth Conference (Virtual)